An Adaptive Self-Scheduling Loop Scheduler: Results

 As a self-scheduling method built around \stealing, an important measure would be how different is the performance of \ichunk when used with a poor selection for $\epsilon$ and the performance of \stealing if we knew a good chunk size.
 This type of analysis provides insight into if \ichunk is worth using over \stealing if a good parameter of $\epsilon$ is unknown.
 We define the metric:

 Therefore, a value $>1$ would mean that the best \stealing method is doing better, and a value $<1$ would mean that the worst \ichunk method is doing better.
-Figure~\ref{fig:sense} presents this metric (light blue) for each of the applications.
+Figure~\ref{fig:sense} presents this metric (dark blue) for each of the applications.
 For \synth, we observe a similar behavior to that of the previous metric.
-That means that \ichunk and \stealing are doing about the same when the loop workload is somewhat evenly distributed, but \ichunk with the poorest choice of $\epsilon$ is not as good as the best \stealing when the loop workload is not evenly distributed.
-However, this behavior is not too big of a concern for \synth as \stealing does very well on this application.
+This behavior indicates that \ichunk and \stealing are doing about the same when the loop workload is somewhat evenly distributed, but \ichunk with the poorest choice of $\epsilon$ is not as good as the best \stealing when the loop workload is not evenly distributed.
+In more detail though, this behavior is not too big of a concern for \synth as \stealing does very well on this application.
 For BF (Scale-free), the \stealing method with the best performance does much better than \ichunk with the worst performance on 8 and 14 threads (i.e., $\sim 1.48 \times$ and $\sim 1.32 \times$), but the case is reversed on 28 threads (i.e., $\sim .56 \times$).
-Part of the reason for this turn around is moving off socket.
+Part of the reason for this turnaround is moving off the socket.
 At 28 threads, two NUMA regions exist, and failure to steal from a queue on the same socket (particularly, across the NUMA region) has a much larger penalty.
-For the other applications and inputs, \ichunk with a poor choice of $\epsilon$ does about the same or better than \stealing with the best choice of the chunk size.
-This means that \ichunk is the right choice, even if the user does not have an idea of the optimal $\epsilon$ value.
+For the other applications and inputs, \ichunk with a poor choice of $\epsilon$ does about the same or better than \stealing with the best choice of the chunk size, which is a welcomed surprise and somewhat unexpected.
+This means that \ichunk is the right choice, even if the user does not have an idea of the optimal $\epsilon$ value as for many applications it can still outperform a tuned version of \stealing.